JLoroy/babylog_flutter/README.md

 # Babylog

-Babylog is a simple mobile application built using Flutter and Dart.
-The app allows the user to record their voice and transcribe it into text using OpenAI's API.
-This app is primarily intended for parents who want to log key moments and milestones in their baby's life.
+Babylog is every parent's dearest comapnion.
+It is a mobile app that allows you to record your baby events onto a shared timeline, using GenAI to transcribe the audio into events.

 ## Installation